 How Dental Implants Prevent Bone Loss Dublin, OH

 Dental implants are small titanium rods that are surgically implanted into your jawbone.
-This method for replacing missing teeth, and offered by Drs.
-Scheetz & Rekos: Oral & Maxillofacial Surgeons of Ohio, has become one of the top options.
+This method for replacing missing teeth, and offered by Rekos & Border Oral Surgery, has become one of the top options.
 Implants offer you several benefits, including the restoration of your smile, improved eating and speech, and permanence.
 One of the greatest benefits of dental implants, though, is that they help to prevent bone loss in the jaw.

 What happens when you lose your teeth?